 The Minimalists: Less Is Now

-The Minimalists, Joshua Fields Millburn and Ryan Nicodemus, delve into the history of consumerism and how marketing during the industrial revolution has led us to believe that accumulating more possessions is the key to happiness in this moving documentary.
-They also share their personal journeys of discovering minimalism, explaining how it has positively impacted their lives and allowed them to experience greater fulfillment.
+The Minimalists, Joshua Fields Millburn and Ryan Nicodemus, delve into the history of consumerism and how marketing during the industrial revolution shaped our belief that acquiring more possessions would bring us happiness.
+Through honest storytelling in this moving Netflix documentary, they share their own journeys of discovering minimalism and how stripping back the excess helped them rediscover purpose, clarity, and fulfilment.

 “We’re binging on all the wrong things, and dying of hunger for the things that really matter.”